RedHarpoon/helloworld/README.md

 ## Description

 **RHImagePicker** is an all-in-one camera solution for your iOS app.
 It let's your users select images from the library and take pictures at the same time.
-As a developer you get notified of all the user interactions and get the beautiful UI for free, out of the box, it's just that simple.

 > This is a blockquote with two paragraphs.
 Lorem ipsum dolor sit amet,